AlexCreamer/DigiTrader/README.md

 # DigiTrader
-A trading platform where people can exchange credits with each under a secure platform
+A secure trading platform where people can exchange virtual currency with each other
 ## Installation instructions for Ubuntu

 ### Install the following for Ubuntu